 Laurie holds a Bachelor of Instrumental Music degree from UW-Eau Claire (1991) and a Master of Science degree in Educational Leadership from Cardinal Stritch University (2008).
 As a volunteer, she currently serves on the board of directors for Madison Youth Arts Center and Madison Area Music Association.

 Laurie is a recipient of the Madison Youth Choirs – Carrel Pray Music Educator of the Year Award (2017), Wisconsin Art Education Association Distinguished Service Award (2013), Hall of Fame Award – Tommy Awards Excellence in Musical Theater Program (2012), MMSD Team Distinguished Service Award (2004), and was recognized as a Top Notch Teacher by WISC-TV (2007).
-She has previously served on the Kennedy Center Partners in Education Advisory Committee (2014-2017), was a founding board member for the Greater Madison Jazz Consortium (2011-2018), and is also a co-founder of the Madison All-City Honors Band, established in 1995, which continues to this day.
+She has previously served as NAfME Council of State Executives Chair (2022-2024), Kennedy Center Partners in Education Advisory Committee member (2014-2017), Greater Madison Jazz Consortium founding board member (2011-2018), Madison All-City Honors Band co-founder, established in 1995, which continues to serve Madison’s youth to this day.